Passive-Aggressive Personality: How To Know If Your Partner Has One

 Therefore, the passive-aggressive adult may begin to feel similar feelings in his love relationship as he did with his own family.
 As time goes on his behavior may become more pronounced and create frustration for his partner.

-Signs of Passive-Aggressive Behavior:
+Signs Of Passive-Aggressive Behavior:

 An example of this might be non-payment of an important bill that could potentially result in devaluation of the credit score of the partner.

-Vengeful behavior: Here the passive-aggressive partner is unable or unwilling to either accept blame, or express anger so behaves in a hidden but vengeful way.
+Vengeful Behavior: Here the passive-aggressive partner is unable or unwilling to either accept blame, or express anger, so behaves in a hidden but vengeful way.

 An example might be that as a result of an argument that took place a couple of days before, the passive-aggressive spouse arrives an hour late picking up his partner at the train station.
 When he arrives he is ready with an excuse about traffic, car problems or the delay of the babysitter.

-Everyone is Mistaken: To deflect attention from the passive-aggressive behavior that has become clear to his partner and others who know him, the passive-aggressive person will likely claim that people are mistaken about his behavior.
+Everyone Is Mistaken: To deflect attention from the passive-aggressive behavior that has become clear to his partner and others who know him, the passive-aggressive person will likely claim that people are mistaken about his behavior.
 He will assert that the interpretations being made about his behavior are wrong and that his intentions were always honest and true.

-How to Handle His Passive-Aggressive Behavior
+How To Handle Passive-Aggressive Behavior

 It is important to remember that passive-aggressive behavior is driven by the person’s fear that things could get even worse, despite his behavior, if his partner knew about his anger.
 Therefore he insists that he is not angry or resentful.

-Treatment can be very effective if the passive-aggressive person is willing to learn how and why to deconstruct their dysfunctional patterns of behavior.
+Treatment can be very effective if the person is willing to learn how and why to deconstruct their dysfunctional patterns of behavior.

 The person is helped to understand the benefits of being authentic in an adult relationship and recognize that they will not lose the love of their partner because they express themselves truthfully.